 Lots of bands followed, as did lots of towns and instruments.
 By 1995, my band Through the Woods was voted Band of the Year by the National Academy of Songwriters.
 We were a five-piece band that would use 19 instruments on stage - things like bicycle wheels, bowed guitars, tuba, glockenspiel, hurdy gurdy, squeezebox, banjo, hubcaps, sax, clarinet and on and on.
-Described in local magazines as “Dixeland Deathrock” and “The closest thing to vaudeville Los Angeles has”, the songs reached back to the 1800’s, 1930’s and 1960’s AM radio.
+Described in local magazines as “Dixieland Deathrock” and “The closest thing to vaudeville Los Angeles has”, the songs reached back to the 1800’s, 1930’s and 1960’s.
 We were playing what is now called “Dark Americana”.

 I disappeared from performing for two years, returning with a new improv musical called "Life = Choices" that ran briefly in Los Angeles.
 The songs started pouring down in buckets.
 So I started performing around Los Angeles restaurants and coffee houses, using a Slinky, a cymbal-playing toy monkey (Carlos), remote controlled toys, accordion, hurdy gurdy and other plastic things to cover hip hop and metal songs.
 I ended up performing on the Taste of Chaos and Warped tours and decided to get serious again.

-So after more years of writing better songs I have come full circle and am now releasing “Dark Americana: Stories and Songs” with the help of lyricist Hunter Lowry, the good people at Hollywood Trax and Manhattan Production Music.
-It’s a collection of sepia-toned, dog-eared vistas of America’s struggles with sin and redemption.
-It’s part Andrew Wyeth and part Edward Hopper that jumps cobwebbed eras from the 1860’s to the 1960’s.
-Yeah, I was full of myself when I wrote that last bit, but it’s kinda true anyway.
-Click on the links below to give it a listen.
+So after more years of writing better songs I have come full circle with “Dark Americana: Stories and Songs” and "Mojave" with the help of lyricist Hunter Lowry, the good people at Hollywood Trax and Manhattan Production Music.
+These are collections of sepia-toned, dog-eared vistas of America’s struggles with sin and redemption.
+They're about bad people in bad situations making bad decisions.